ZhuoxingZhang/mixed-covers/README.md

 >> Our code was developed in JAVA.
 As a consequence, please specify a JDK with version 8 or later.
 At the moment, we are using JDBC (version 8.0.26) as a connector to MySQL databases.
 # Experiments
 Our experiments are organized into seven sections.
 For each of them, you can run different code/scripts:
->0.
-Computing FD covers
+> 0. Computing FD covers
 >> In this experiment, we compute and save several FD coverx with given FD as input.
 These FD covers include non-redundant, reduced, canonical, minimal and reduced minimal covers.
 Then, we statistics some properties when computing these FD covers.
 Your can run source code in <kbd>exp/exp0</kbd> on mainstream IDEs like eclipse or IDEA.
->1.
-Impact of FD covers on computing minimal keys
+> 1. Impact of FD covers on computing minimal keys
 >> In this experiment, we investigate the influence (time required) of different FD covers as input on computing minimal keys.
 The algorithm to compute minimal keys is a P-time algorithm, proposed by Osborne.
-Your can run source code in <kbd>exp/exp1</kbd>.
+You can run source code in <kbd>exp/exp1</kbd>.
 > 2. Computing mixed covers
 >> Given an FD set, such as original, non-redundant,...
 This experiment computes and saves Key/FD cover, with given FD set as input, such as original, non-redundant, reduced, ...
 Then, the experiment statistics some properties when computing mixed covers.
+In <kbd>exp/exp2</kbd>, it is the source code for experiment 2.
+> 3. Further mixed cover refining
+>> Following up experiment 2, in experiment 3, we compute corresponding FD cover of \Sigma_FD of mixed cover of corresponding cover type.
+For example, after we get a mixed cover of a minimal FD cover, we get minimal keys \Sigma_k and remaining FDs \Sigma_FD, and then we only compute the minimal cover of \Sigma_FD further.
+Finally we keep some stats like size, attribute symbol number and cost.
+The code in <kbd>exp/exp3</kbd> shows how to reproduce.
-> 4. Performance of Algorithms
+> 4. Performance tests on updates on non-normalized schemas
->> 4.1 Real-world
->>> Before running these experiments, set some parameters in <kbd>conf/Constant.java</kbd> to access some datasets, and to turn enable/disable some options.
-Afterwards, you can run <kbd>conf/Main.java</kbd> to start the experiment.
-Our results are shown in <kbd>Artifact/02 - Experiments/4 - Performance of Algorithms/Real-world/</kbd>.

->> 4.2 Lineitem
->>> The performance comparison of Alg.
-1 over Alg.
-2 is done in <kbd>additional/SubschemaPerfExp.java</kbd>.
-Before starting this experiment, create a new file based on the sub-schemata of the decomposition result from Experiment 4.1 for the lineitem dataset that are in BCNF.
-Then configure the main function and start.
-Our results are shown in <kbd>Artifact/02 - Experiments/4 - Performance of Algorithms/Lineitem/</kbd>.

->> 4.3 RunningExample
->>> For experiments with our running example, as introduced in our paper, we have placed our experimental results, schema definitions, stored procedures, and SQL scripts for update and query operations in <kbd>Artifact/02 - Experiments/4 - Performance of Algorithms/RunningExample/</kbd>.
-These can be repeated by creating a database for each of the two decompositions (3NF vs 2-CONF), populating them with different numbers of records, and then running the operations.
-> 5. PTIME BCNF
->> In this experiment, we analyzed the cost of conducting BCNF decompositions that are guaranteed to be in polynomial deterministic time in the input.
-We implemented Tsou and Fischer's classical PTIME lossless BCNF-decomposition algorithm in <kbd>additional/LosslessJoinDecompIntoBCNF.java</kbd>.
-Before the execution, set up the corresponding dataset information in <kbd>conf/Constant.java</kbd>, and some other variables in the main function of <kbd>additional/LosslessJoinDecompIntoBCNF.java</kbd>.
-After this you can start the experiment.
-Finally, you can check the folder <kbd>Artifact/02 - Experiments/5 - PTIME BCNF/</kbd> for our experimental statistics and logs.
+>> In this experiment, we investigate the performance of different FD covers of non-normalized schemas on update tests.
+To reproduce the experiments, you just run the code in <kbd>exp/exp4</kbd>.